BitBalloon/middleman-homepage/source/blog/2014-02-12-redirects-and-rewrites.markdown

 Today we're really happy to launch our new support for [redirects and rewrite rules](/docs/redirects_and_rewrites).

-To configure redirects or rewrites for your site, just make sure your root folder includes a file named `_rewrites`.
+To configure redirects or rewrites for your site, just make sure your root folder includes a file named `_redirects`.

 Here's a commented example with a bit of everything thrown in for good meassure: